SalieriC/SWIM/README.md

 - [SUCC](https://github.com/SalieriC/SUCC)
 **Immersion setting:** None atm.
 **Description:**
-An immensely powerful way of setting up Active Effects for the smite, protection and boost/lower powers (more to come) on multiple targets.
+An immensely powerful way of setting up Active Effects for the smite, protection, growth/shrink and boost/lower powers (more to come) on multiple targets.
 It sets the AE up with the appropriate duration (also respecting the concentration edge if the caster (selected token) has it), end of turn message and so on.
 It makes use of the very powerfull API provided by [Warp Gate](https://github.com/trioderegion/warpgate) and [SUCC](https://github.com/SalieriC/SUCC) to apply the effect even on tokens the user doesn't have permission to edit.
 Make sure your SUCC and Warp Gate installations are up to date.
 <p align="center"> <img src="https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/img/macros/power_effect_builder_showcase.gif?raw=true"> </p>
 (Assets used in the scene are from JB2A, ForgottenAdventures, The Elder Scrolls and Adellos and not part of SWIM.)